 It can be applied to existing clients as well.
 As the process has consultative elements, you can perform those events with them for client engagement or even expansion.

 It can be a great source of referrals.
-Not to become a client directly but referrals to get more qualified leads into your consultative sales funnel.
+Not to become a client directly but referrals to get more qualified leads into your IT consultative sales funnel.
 You can distribute this funnel quickly to your clients and ask referrals for the consulting engagements. (like your consulting sales process has an attractive lead generator, or you have a Workshop of any kind that can be referred to).
-This can be viral, meaning the leads can be generated automatically based on your consultative sales activities.
+This can be viral, meaning the leads can be generated automatically based on your IT consultative sales activities.
 Just like, you may remember, for dropbox.

-With only parts of the sales funnel ready, you can kickstart campaigns for prospects and clients to start fueling your referral engine.
+With only parts of the IT sales funnel ready, you can kickstart campaigns for prospects and clients to start fueling your referral engine.

 Plan to make a predictable IT sales funnel

 I know this is a lot to take in—many new concepts from the "SOMETHING" to different ponds to fish in and entry barriers.
-There are many new concepts from fueled referrals and consultative sales.
+There are many new concepts from fueled referrals and IT consultative sales.
 I know... this is good news... the more overwhelming this is, the more difficult it’ll be for your cheap competition to emulate.

 Also, you might feel this is a "ton of work" you cannot commit to.